Leningrad Military District: 26th Army Corps

 In 1989 V.I.
-Feskov et al. reported that the 69th Guards MRD had become the 5189th Base for Storage of Weapons and Equipment (Russian acronym VKhVT), the 71st became the 5186th VKhVT, the 115th Guards became a storage base, and the 146th Motor Rifle Division was reduced to become the 3807th Base for Storage of Weapons and Equipment.
+Feskov et al. reported that the 71st MRD became the 5186th VKhVT, the 115th Guards became a storage base, and the Motor Rifle Division at Chernaya Rechka (the 37th, it was apparent later) was reduced to become the 3807th Base for Storage of Weapons and Equipment.

 The 36th Landing-Assault Brigade was under district control until June 1990, when it was transferred to the Soviet Airborne Troops.
 Becoming part of the Russian Airborne Troops as the country dissolved, it was active until February 1997.

-In 1990 the 37th MRD became a weapons and equipment storage base (seemingly by 1990), the 63rd Guards became the 56th Guards District Training Centre, and the 77th Guards was converted to a coastal defence division of the Northern Fleet by 1990.
-It was then reorganised as a separate coastal defence brigade by 1 December 1994.
+In 1990 the 63rd Guards became the 56th Guards District Training Centre.

 In 1993 the 5189th Base for Storage of Weapons and Equipment was disbanded.